andreibesleaga/nestjs-mstv/ARCHITECTURE.md

 ## Overview

-The NestJS MSTV (Microservices Template Variant) is a NestJs/Node.js based template implementing clean Architecture principles with comprehensive microservices support.
-It provides a scalable foundation for building distributed applications with built-in observability, caching, circuit breakers, and multiple protocol support.
+The NestJS MSTV (Microservices Template Variant) is a NestJs/Node.js based template implementing clean architecture principles with comprehensive microservices support.
+It provides a scalable foundation for building both modular monolith and distributed microservice domain driven applications back-ends with built-in observability, caching, circuit breakers, event-driven messaging, and multiple protocol and adapters support.

 ## Architecture Principles